1985 Cannes Film Festival

-The 38th Cannes Film Festival was held from 8 to 20 May 1985.
-The Palme d'Or went to the When Father Was Away on Business by Emir Kusturica.
+The 38th Cannes Film Festival took place from 8 to 20 May 1985.
+Czechoslovakian filmmaker Miloš Forman served as jury president for the main competition.
+Yugoslavian filmmaker Emir Kusturica won the Palme d'Or, the festival's top prize, for the drama film When Father Was Away on Business.

-The festival opened with Witness, directed by Peter Weir and closed with The Emerald Forest, directed by John Boorman.
 The festival paid a tribute to American actor James Stewart and screened a restored version of his 1954 film The Glenn Miller Story, directed by Anthony Mann.

+The festival opened with Witness by Peter Weir, and closed with The Emerald Forest by John Boorman.